ProjectEvergreen/www.greenwoodjs.dev/src/pages/blog/state-of-greenwood-2025.md

 This year we released an official adapter plugin for generating Lambda compatible function code for your SSR pages and API routes with AWS. ☁️

-SimplY install the plugin and add it to your Greenwood config file:
+Simply install the plugin and add it to your Greenwood config file:

 ```js
 import { greenwoodPluginAdapterAws } from "@greenwood/plugin-adapter-aws";